-This is a note to self, and hopefully to others, about how to easily and quickly trim videos without recompressing the file.
+This is a note to self, and hopefully others, about how to easily and quickly trim videos without recompressing the file.

 I often have long video recordings that I want to split or trim.
-On a side note, sometimes people call this “cropping”, but in my world, cropping is to cut out parts of the image, that is a spatial transformation.
-Splitting and trimming are temporal transformations.
-I have another blog post on cropping video files using FFmpeg.
+Splitting and trimming are temporal transformations and should not be confused with the spatial transformation cropping.
+Cropping a video means cutting out parts of the image, and I have another blog post on cropping video files using FFmpeg.

-You can split and trim files in most graphical video editing software, but these will typically also recompress the export file.
-This reduces the quality of the video, and it also takes a long time.
+You can split and trim files in most graphical video editing software, but these will typically recompress the export file, reducing the video quality.
+It also takes a long time.
 A much better solution is to perform “lossless” trimming.
-Fortunately, there is a way to do this with the beautiful command-line utility FFmpeg.
-It is available for most platforms and has a ton of different options.
-So to remember how it is done, here is a simple one-liner:
+Fortunately, a simple way is to do this with the beautiful command-line utility FFmpeg.
+This is all you need to do:

 ffmpeg -i input.mp4 -ss 01:19:27 -to 02:18:51 -c:v copy -c:a copy output.mp4

-This will cut out the section from about 1h19min (after the -ss command) to 2h18min (after the -to command).
+This will cut the section from about 1h19min (after the -ss command) to 2h18min (after the -to command).
 The copy parts of the command are meant to copy both the original audio and video content without recompressing.
 This means that the above command only takes a few seconds to run.

 You may instead want to specify a fixed duration to extract, in which case you can use: